cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 {% include toc title="Table of Contents" %}

-Unless you are using an A12 device on iOS 12.1.3 - 12.4.1, you **should not** be following this page.
+Unless you are using an A12 device on iOS 12.1.3 - 12.4.1, using an A8-A10(X) device on 14.0-14.3 and only have a Windows computer, or an A11 device on 14.0-14.3, you **should not** be following this page.
 Better options are now available for most devices/versions, which have superseded unc0ver to the extent where the guide is only recommended and will only contain references to the applicable devices/versions, which are listed on each devices page at [Get Started](get-started).
 {:.notice--danger}

+unc0ver currently has an extreme amount of instability issues, as a result it is highly recommended to wait for better options or unc0ver to be updated a couple of times before attempting to jailbreak, A8-A10(X) users on Windows can use [Odysseyn1x](using-odysseyn1x] as an alternative.
+{:.notice--danger}

+unc0ver, by default, disables Over-the-Air updates upon initially jailbreaking, we recommend disabling this (which the guide does) for it has the potential to completely break your OTA updates even after updating to a newer iOS version using iTunes
+{:.notice--danger}

 unc0ver is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

-unc0ver is capable of jailbreaking every iOS device on firmware version 11.0 up to 13.5, excluding 12.4.9 - 12.5.1, however, for our purposes, it will be used to jailbreak A12 devices on 12.1.3 - 12.4.1.
+unc0ver is capable of jailbreaking every iOS device on firmware version 11.0 up to 14.3, however, for our purposes, it will be used to jailbreak devices in which no easier option is available

 Due to how [semi-untethered jailbreaks](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"} work, the app will need to be [re-signed](resigning-apps) once every 7 days.